Search the Encyclopedia

-2. Ralph D. Gray, ed., ''A Tour of Virginia in 1827: Letters of Henry D. Gilpin to his Father," Virginia Magazine of History and Biography, LXXVI (Oct.
-1968): 467.
-Gilpin's description which supports the conclusion that he was standing on the site of the temple in the kitchen garden is not quoted.
+- 1. Ralph D. Gray, ed., ''A Tour of Virginia in 1827: Letters of Henry D. Gilpin to his Father," Virginia Magazine of History and Biography, 76, no. 4 (1968): 467.
+Gilpin's description, which supports the conclusion that he was standing on the site of the temple in the kitchen garden, is not quoted.

-7. Frederick D. Nichols, Thomas Jefferson's Architectural Drawings with Commentary and a Check List (Boston and Charlottesville, VA, fourth edition,1978), no. 182, p.
+- 6. Frederick D. Nichols, Thomas Jefferson's Architectural Drawings with Commentary and a Check List (Boston: Massachusetts Historical Society, 1978), no. 182, p.
 1. The earliest notations are written in the upper left and lower right of the sheet and are probably contemporary with Nichols, no. 182, p.
 3, which is dated 1807.
 The notes were lined out when the design for the building was revised to fit the smaller foundation.
-The revised calculations written in the upper right and lower left are dated 28 Sept.
-1810.
+The revised calculations written in the upper right and lower left are dated September 28, 1810.
 The line beginning with "the roof pyramidal" and ending with "pitch 3.f" also dates after the earliest notes but before the revisions of 1810.
 The idea of a pyramidal roof supersedes the earlier one for "a concealed roof guttered."
 "Guttered" refers to Jefferson's detail for a flat roof supported by serrated joists which form trough (gutters) for draining the roof.
 The terrace roof over the dependencies flanking the house follows this form.
-The notes on the balustrading for tho "Pr's" (President's) house" do not pertain to the pavilion.
+The notes on the balustrading for tho "Pr's" [President's] house" do not pertain to the pavilion.
 The reconstruction of the building was based on the revisions of 1810.